 There is nothing worse than when you suspect your house smells like dogs.
 If you ask your friends if your house smells like dogs-chances are you already know the answer.
-As the mom of two Bernese Mountain dogs and a Realtor, I can smell a pet owner as soon as I walk through the front door for a showing.
+As the mom of two Bernese Mountain dogs who is also a Realtor, I can smell a house with pets when I walk through the front door for a showing.
 Here are 10 easy ideas to freshen a house with dogs.

 These same ideas could be applied to stinky children & spouses.
 I have those too!